Improved Approximation Algorithms for the Expanding Search Problem: Hardness of Approximation

-If $\sigma_\alg$ is structured, there is nothing left to show, so we may assume that $\sigma_\alg$ is not structured.
-First, suppose that there is some copy $G_i$ that is connected to the root by more than one edge.
-Let $e=(r,v)$ be the first edge that connects $G_i$ to the root in $\sigma_\alg$.
-Then we can replace any other edge $(r,w)$ with $w\in V[G_i]$ by the edge $(v,w)$ of cost at most $2\leq a$.

-Hence, if $\sigma_\alg$ is not structured, we may assume that this is due to the existence of some copy $G_i$ such that not all edges belonging to $G_i$ or connecting $G_i$ to the root are consecutive within $\sigma_\alg$.
-We write $\sigma_\alg$ as a concatenation of (consecutive) subsequences
+Hence, if~$\sigma_\alg$ is not structured, we may assume that this is due to the existence of some copy~$G_i$ for which not all edges belonging to~$G_i$ or connecting~$G_i$ to the root are consecutive within~$\sigma_\alg$.
+We write~$\sigma_\alg$ as a concatenation of (consecutive) subsequences